 Google can crawl and index hidden content as long as it’s present in the HTML when the page loads.
 This has been confirmed multiple times by Google’s representatives, including John Mueller, who recently stated that “if the content is in the HTML when the page is loaded, we (Google) can index it.”

+However, page indexing is only part of the story.
+Just because Google indexes hidden content doesn’t mean it ranks it equally.
 Although Google claims to treat hidden and visible content equally, real-world SEO experiments show that visible, default-on-load text often carries more ranking weight than collapsible content.

 That said, with mobile-first indexing, Google gives tabbed content intended for better UX the same weight as the rest of the text on the page.
-In Google’s Gary Illyes words: “In the mobile-first world, content hidden for UX would have full weight.”
+In Google’s Gary Illyes’ words: “In the mobile-first world, content hidden for UX would have full weight.”

 You can also use the URL Inspection Tool in Google Search Console to audit your site’s SEO crawling and indexing.
 It’ll show you what Googlebot sees so you can catch and fix any issues early.

-The Best Practices for Solving Hidden Content
+Best Practices to Fix Hidden Content SEO Issues

 Below are practical tips to ensure your hidden content is user-friendly and search engine-friendly.